AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 }
 ```

-For demo purposes, we'll represent tasks as objects of this shape:
+For demo purposes, we'll represent "tasks" as objects of this shape:

 ```json
 {